 ABCB5 as a marker for highly potent mesenchymal stem cells

-In 2003, scientists led by Prof. Dr. Markus Frank at the Boston Children’s Hospital, a teaching affiliate of Harvard Medical School, Boston, Massachusetts, described a new and previously uncharacterized group of mesenchymal stem cells expressing ABCB5 in the human skin.
-These cells have unique immunomodulating properties that make them a unique candidate to treat inflammatory diseases.
+In 2003, scientists led by Prof. Dr. Markus Frank at the Boston Children's Hospital - a teaching affiliate of Harvard Medical School, Boston, Massachusetts - described a new and previously uncharacterized group of mesenchymal stem cells expressing ABCB5 in human skin.
+These cells have unique immunomodulatory properties and regenerative potential that make them unique candidates for treating inflammatory and degenerative diseases.

 the key mechanism of ABCB5

-One of the leading causes of non-treatable conditions is local or systemic inflammation, hindering the regeneration ability in our body.
+One of the leading causes of untreatable conditions is local or systemic inflammation, which prevents the body from activating the regeneration process.

-Administering ABCB5-positive stem cells to the patients leads to anti-inflammation by interacting with immune cells (e.g. macrophages, T-cells, B-cells), switching from a pro- inflammatory to an anti-inflammatory environment giving the body a chance to heal.
+The administration of ABCB5-positive stem cells to patients triggers anti-inflammation through interaction with immune cells (e.g. macrophages, T-cells, B-cells), thereby switching from a pro-inflammatory to an anti-inflammatory environment, giving the body a chance to recover.

-Based on scientific evidence, we at first focused on local inflammation in patients suffering from chronic wounds validating the mechanism of action.
+Based on scientific evidence, we initially focused on local inflammation in patients suffering from chronic wounds, thereby validating the mechanism of action.

-Applying the gained knowledge from the clincal data in local administration and further research programs, we expanded our clinical focus on systemc inflammatory diseases.
-Together with world leading experts we developed a clinical reserach program focusing on patients with unmet medical need in a rare pediadric disease accompanied by systemic inflammation.
+Applying the knowledge gained from local clinical data and additional research programs, we expanded our clinical focus to systemic inflammatory diseases.
+Working in conjunction with world-renowned experts, we went on to develop a clinical research program focusing on patients with a rare pediatric disease accompanied by systemic inflammation and unmet medical needs.

-All the acquired insights of how our stem cells modulate inflammation motivated us to push our clinical program to the next level: a systemic life-threatening, inflammatory condition with a massive cytokine storm ultimately leading to death.
+Motivated by our knowledge of how stem cells modulate inflammation, we took our clinical program to the next level: a systemic life-threatening, inflammatory condition with massive cytokine storm, ultimately proving fatal.